-The designated person for safeguarding is Jane May (Deputy Head).
-In her absence please contact Joanne Smith (Head teacher).
+The designated person for safeguarding is Jane May (Deputy Head Teacher).
+In her absence please contact Joanne Smith (Head Teacher).

-The Governor responsible for safeguarding are Helen Murphy,Catherine Davidson and Maria Bache.
+The Governors responsible for safeguarding are Helen Murphy,Catherine Davidson and Maria Bache.

 Beverley School is a specialist school for children and young people with autism where staff and governors are fully committed to the safeguarding and wellbeing of our pupils.